K. R. Vijaya: Career

 Vijaya's first break itself was as a heroine in her debut film Karpagam (1963).
 Her notable films include Idhaya Kamalam (1965), Odayil Ninnu (1965), Saraswathi Sabatham (1966), Selvam (1966), Nenjirukkum Varai (1967), Iru Malargal (1967), Namma Veettu Deivam (1970), Dheerga Sumangali (1974), Thangappathakkam (1974), Thirisoolam (1979) and Ithiri Poove Chuvannapoove (1984).
-In the year 1967 she had a distinct record of starring in 18 films in lead role besides having child born in the same year.
+In the year 1967 she had a distinct record of starring in 18 films in lead role besides giving birth to her daughter in the same year.

-She has paired with top heroes like MGR, Sivaji Ganesan and Gemini Ganesan.
+She has appeared opposite top heroes like MGR, Sivaji Ganesan and Gemini Ganesan.

-She was called as "Punnagai Arasi" (Queen of the smiles - in Tamil) by her fans at a function held in Trichy.
+She was called the "Punnagai Arasi" (Queen of the smiles - in Tamil) by her fans at a function held in Trichy.
 Vijaya was always the first choice of directors to portray the roles of Hindu goddesses due to her looks which was similar to conventional depictions.
 Apart from her essaying the role of Goddess Shakti in Mel Maruvathoor Arpudhangal (1986), she essayed the Mariamman avatar in the film Mahasakthi Mariamman (1986) and Kandhan Karunai (1967).
 K R Vijaya reminisces about her first director "who gave her life" K. S. Gopalakrishnan who also directed her in her 100th film Nathayil Muthu (1973).
 Apart from acting in many films, she has also acted in Raja Rajeswari and Kudumbam, two teleserials.

 Vijaya returned to a mythological role in Sri Rama Rajyam (2011).
 K.R Vijaya also played Kausalya for the first time in Bapu's mythological extravaganza.
 She has acted in over 500 films.